- What is infant sign language?

 Why Should You Teach Sign Language To Your Baby?

-- Reduces frustration: Learning the basic signs such as eat, drink, more, and all done can make the mother meet her child’s needs.
+- Reduces frustration: Learning the basic signs such as “eat,” “drink,” “more,” and “all done” can help the mother understand and meet her child’s needs.
 It will help avoid the guessing game.

-- Improves communication: Signing helps your baby to communicate well once they start speaking because they have been introduced to a set of vocabulary early on.
+- Improves communication: Signing helps your baby with verbal communication once they start speaking, because they have been introduced to a set of vocabulary early on.

 - Expands vocabulary: Once babies begin to speak, signers have an edge.

-- Decreases tantrums: Most of the early tantrums develop because of the child’s inability to communicate their needs.
-By helping your child learn sign language, you will notice that tantrums decrease as they can communicate more easily using signs and speech.
+- Decreases tantrums: Most early tantrums occur because of the child’s inability to communicate their needs.
+By helping your child learn sign language, you will notice that tantrums decrease as they can more easily express themselves.

-- Increases confidence: Sign language improves confidence and self-esteem in the babies as they know how to ask what they want.
-For instance, if your baby asks for a cookie and gets it, he is happy and is likely to repeat the signs.
+- Increases confidence: Sign language improves confidence and self-efficacy in babies, as it provides them with a sense of competency.
+For instance, if your baby asks for a cookie and gets it, he will be pleased and likely to continue signing.

-- Creates interest in books: When you read a picture book to your baby by signing, it will make them interact better.
-It increases their interest in books and paves the way for early reading.
+- Creates interest in books: When you read a picture book to your baby by signing, it increases their interest and paves the way for early reading.

 - Does well in academics: Studies have shown that learning baby sign language has developmental benefits such as speaking early and doing well in academics.

-- Strengthens the bond: Teaching sign language will make you get down to your child’s level, interact with them, make eye-to-eye contact and describe the sign.
-This works on your bonding with them.
+- Strengthens the bond: Teaching sign language helps you to better connect with your child by increasing interaction and encouraging eye-to-eye contact.
+This facilitates your bonding with them.

-Teaching sign language needs efforts, but you would want to know if it’s worth the effort.
+Teaching sign language takes effort and time, but you would want to know if it’s worth the effort.